Using the JAWS Scripts For Youtube

 updated if the video is paused and restarted or the play position is changed by the user.

-Typing [ Space twice will force such an update.
+Pausing and restarting the video will force such an update.

 - [ N and [ P